Welcome to Daily Nouri

 This phase is about consistency, not results.
 The strains begin transiting your gut right away — it's normal to notice digestive effects in as little as 24–48 hours as your system adjusts.

-- Hormonal benefits take longer — exactly why this is a 90-day routine, not a 9-day one.
+• Hormonal benefits take longer — this is a daily habit, not a quick fix.

 The unglamorous middle

 Nothing dramatic is supposed to happen here — and that's the point.
-This is where the daily habit becomes the whole reset.
+This is where the daily habit becomes the whole thing.
 Keep going even when it feels routine.

-- Your second-cycle check-in email arrives during this phase.
+• Your first email check-in arrives during this stretch.

-You've reached the full 90-day window the strains were studied across — three cycles of consistent support behind you.
+This is the stretch the strains were studied across — the point at which the clinical results were measured, with weeks of consistent support behind you.

-- Look back across all three cycles, not just the most recent, to notice real patterns.
+• Look back across several cycles, not just the most recent, to notice real patterns.

-- Decide, with three cycles of your own data, what continuing support looks like for you.
+• Decide, with your own data in hand, what continuing support looks like for you.

 The daily habits that support your estrobolome

 Your probiotic does the foundational work — but the estrobolome responds to everything else, too.
 None of this needs to be perfect.
-Small, repeatable habits across 90 days matter far more than any single "perfect" day.
+Small, repeatable habits week after week matter far more than any single "perfect" day.

 Diet: feed the bacteria doing the work